Location

-SCAD Library Atlanta Special Collections
+SCAD Library - Atlanta

 Special collections are library and archival materials that are characterized by their historic significance, monetary value, uniqueness, and/or rarity.
 Special Collections are housed separately from the rest of the library collections in a temperature controlled and secure room.
 Special Collection items can only be accessed by appointment in the library and cannot be checked out.